Alva Review-Courier

 The Alva Review-Courier is a weekly newspaper for Alva, Oklahoma, and surrounding areas.
 The newspaper was purchased in 1990 by Martin Broadcasting Corporation.
 The President was Lynn L. Martin and the vice-president was Marione E. Martin.
 In 2023, the Publisher and Editor was Marione Martin.

 The Alva Review-Courier is made up of two publications.
 The legal newspaper entered as second class matter at the U.S. Post Office is the Alva Review-Courier.
 It is published Fridays.
 A Wednesday edition is a combined publication with The Newsgram, a total market coverage product, and carries a masthead of Alva Review-Courier/Newsgram."

 History

-The Northwestern Oklahoma State University library on the Alva campus contains more than 8,000 Alva newspapers that Blanche and Allen Doughty donated during the summer of 1966 to the history department of Northwestern Oklahoma State University.
-The newspapers include the Alva Review, Renfrew Record, Alva Record and Alva Daily Record from 1897 to 1941.

-The Oklahoma Historical Society did a genealogy of Oklahoma newspapers through a grant from the Library of Congress The following information is based on a newspaper genealogy report requested from the Oklahoma Historical Society by Alva area historian Linda McGill Wagner.